Philipp15b/php-i18n/README.markdown

 4. HTTP_ACCEPT_LANGUAGE (can be multiple languages) (`$_SERVER['HTTP_ACCEPT_LANGUAGE']`)
 5. Fallback language

-First it will remove duplicate elements and then it searches for the language files.
-For example, if you set the GET parameter 'lang' to 'en' without a forced language set, the class would try to find the file `lang/lang_en.ini` (if the langFilePath was set to default (`lang/lang_{LANGUAGE}.ini`)).
+First it will remove duplicate elements and then it will replace all characters that are not A-Z, a-z or 0-9.
+After that it searches for the language files.
+For example, if you set the GET parameter 'lang' to 'en' without a forced language set, the class would try to find the file `lang/lang_en.ini` (if the setting `langFilePath` was set to default (`lang/lang_{LANGUAGE}.ini`)).
 If this file was not there, it would try to find the language file for the language defined in the session and so on.

-### How to change that
+### How to change this implementation
 You can change this 'algorithm' by extending the i18n class.
 You could do it like that:

 ```php